adrianeyre/treasure-hunt/README.md

 #### User Story 1
 ```
-As a User,
+As a User
-I want to sign up/sign in to the app
+I want to select different treasure hunts
-so that I can keep track of my progress in treasure hunts I participate in.
+So that I can play the game.
 ```

 #### User Story 2
 ```
-As a User,
+As a User
-I want to join an existing treasure hunt or join a new treasure hunt upon sign up/sign in.
+I want to start a treasure hunt
+So that I can play the game.
 ```
 #### User Story 3
 ```
-As a User,
+As a User
-I want to see the first point of interest in the treasure hunt within a specified radius/perimeter of my current location.
+So that I know I an near the point of interest
+I want to the application to display the approximate distance I am away
 ```

 #### User Story 4
 ```
 As a User,
-I want to move to the first point of interest in the treasure hunt that is within a specified radius/perimeter of my current location.
+So that I know I am at the point of interest
+I want the application to display a sign informing me of this
 ```

 #### User Story 5
 ```
 As a User,
+So that I can continue playing the game
-I want to get clues as to the next point of interest in the treasure hunt when I arrive at the current one.
+I want the application to load the next clue
 ```

 ### Project Contributors
 The contributors to this project are:

 * [Adrian Eyre](https://github.com/adrianeyre)